 Notice that the URL embedded into this HTML iframe is a direct link for a session.

 This example includes CSS style attributes which help define the size of the <iframe>.
-For your own purposes, you will likely need to include similar attributes and customize them for the space your need to occupy.
+Please note that these style attributes may need to be customized for use in other applications.

 Appendix A: HTML iframe Activation Process

 Why is the activation process necessary?

 Like all web-based applications, Conferences i/o requires access to browser cookies for normal functioning.
 When loading a Conferences i/o page directly, this is generally not a problem; by default the browser will allow cookies to be created in a first-party context.